 Corfe Castle, Dorset

-Down in the village are shops, pubs, restaurants and tea rooms, two museums, and a model village. it's nice to make the most of it whilst you're here, so go and explore the castle then have lunch at The Castle or the Greyhound.
+Down in the village are shops, pubs, restaurants and tea rooms, two museums, and a model village. it's nice to make the most of it whilst you're here, so go and explore the castle then have lunch at The Greyhound Inn.

 The castle itself is open to visitors from 10.00am-6.00pm every day except Christmas Day and Boxing Day